maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

 You should now have a graph dipicting the timely dispersion of tweets in your dataset.
 We will now proceed with the binary exploration of some of your dataset's distinctive features.

-# Step 2: Explorations of binary relations in a dataset
+# Step 2: Explorations of Binary Relations in a Dataset
 Binary exploration of a dataset can be a first and, compared to other digital methods, relatively simple way to explore important relations in your dataset.
 Binary relations are easy to count using computer code and can reveal systematic and defining structures in your data.
 In our case, we were interested in the power relations on Twitter and in the public sphere more generally.
 We, therefore, explored the differences between so-called verified and non-verified accounts, as verified accounts are maked as such due to their public status outside of the platform.
 You might be interested in how many tweets were retweets or originals.
 Or, suppose you were working with data from the National Gallery.
 In that case, you might wanted to explore the representation of male versus female artists, Danish versus international artists, or paintings versus other artworks in their collections.

 The binary relations can form a context for your close reading of datapoints selected in step 3.
 Knowing the distribution of data in two categories will also enable you to establish a single datapoint’s representativity vis-à-vis this category's distribution in the entire dataset.
 For instance, if you in step 3 chose to work on the top 20 liked tweets, you would be able to see that even if there were many tweets from verified accounts in this select pool, these accounts were not well represented in the overall dataset; the top 20 liked tweets you have selected are thus not representative ot the tweets from most accounts in your dataset, they represent a small, but much "liked" percentage.
 Or, if you choose to work on the top 20 displayed artworks in a dataset from the National Gallery, a binary exploration of Danish versus non-Danish artists might enable to see that even if the top 20 most displayed work were all painted by international artists, these artists were otherwise poorly represented in the National Gallery's collections overall.